Volsca/ESA-Sigma7-GI/README.md

 # File Structure
 The file structure of this git repository will be the following :
-- EMRE_WS will be emres' workspace
+- emre_ws will be emres' workspace
-- JAKE_WS will be jakes' workspace
+- jake_ws will be jakes' workspace
-- S7I_WS will be the main project
+- s7i_ws will be the main project